Wulle91/welovesports/README.md

 ### Unfixed Bugs

-I couldne style reset and submit button tahn i notces that new code is beein owerwritten by code abowe that more specific was i addes to id parent element id an it worked fine.
+I couldn't style reset and submit button than i notced that new code is beein overwritten by code above that more specific was, I added to id parent element id an it worked fine.
 Submit and reset buttons didn't work.
 Closing form tag was right after opening tag, i probably did copy/paste instead cut/paste.

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab